Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Bijections between strongly restricted permutations and restricted combinations

-The proof of the second bijection (Theorem~\ref{T:bij}) requires the following bijection established in \cite{EA15} between strongly restricted permutations and tiling with $(\frac12,g)$-fences (which are just $(\frac12,g,\frac12)$-combs) where $g$ is always a nonnegative integer.
-As the teeth (originally called posts in the context of fences) are not of integer width, it is convenient to regard each cell as being divided into two equal \textit{slots} into which a tooth can fit \cite{EA20a}.
+The proof we give of the second bijection (Theorem~\ref{T:bij}) requires the following bijection (established in previous work \cite{EA15}) between strongly restricted permutations and tiling with $(\frac12,g)$-fences (which are just $(\frac12,g,\frac12)$-combs), where $g$ is always a nonnegative integer.
+As the teeth (originally called posts in the context of fences) are not of integer width, it is convenient to regard each cell as being divided into two \textit{slots} into which a tooth can fit \cite{EA20a}.

 \begin{lemma} There is a bijection between (i) the permutations of $\Nset_n$ satisfying $\pi(i)-i\in \mathcal{D}$ for each $i\in\Nset_n$ and (ii) the tilings of an $n$-board using $(\frac12,d_j)$-fences with the left tooth always placed in a left slot and $d_j$ equal to the non-negative elements of $\mathcal{D}$ and $(\frac12,-d_k-1)$-fences with their gaps aligned with cell boundaries and $d_k$ equal to the negative elements of $\mathcal{D}$.
-If the left slot of cell $i$ of the $n$-board is occupied by the left (right) tooth of a $(\frac12,g)$-fence then $\pi(i)=i+g$ ($\pi(i)=i-g-1$).
-For example, the tiling in Fig.~\ref{f:combfromfences} corresponds to the permutation
+If the left slot of cell $i$ of the $n$-board is occupied by the left (right) tooth of a $(\frac12,g)$-fence then $\pi(i)=i+g$ ($\pi(i)=i-g-1$). \end{lemma} For example, the tiling in Fig.~\ref{f:combfromfences} corresponds to the permutation

-\end{lemma} We refer to a fence corresponding to an excedance (i.e., a position $i$ such that $\pi(i)>i$) as an \textit{up fence} and a fence giving $\pi(i)-i<0$ as a \textit{down fence}.
-The case of a fixed point ($\pi(i)=i$) corresponds to a gapless fence which is just an ordinary square tile (that must be aligned with a cell).
+We refer to a fence corresponding to an excedance (i.e., a position $i$ such that $\pi(i)>i$) as an \textit{up fence} and a fence giving $\pi(i)-i<0$ as a \textit{down fence}.
+The case of a fixed point ($\pi(i)=i$) corresponds to a gapless fence.
+This is just an ordinary square tile (that must be aligned with a cell).

 The following bijection is an extension of that noted but not proved by Balti\'c \cite{Bal12}.
-The proof we give requires the notion of a comb with $t$ teeth all of length $w$ separated by gaps of length $g$ which we refer to as a $(w,g;t)$-comb \cite{AE24,AE23}.
+The proof we give requires the notion of a comb with $t$ teeth all of length $w$ separated by gaps of length $g$, which we refer to as a $(w,g;t)$-comb \cite{AE23,AE24}.

 \begin{theorem} There is a bijection between the $k$-subsets of $\Nset_n$ with disallowed differences $\Qset=\{m,2m,\ldots,jm\}$, where $j,m\geq 1$, and the permutations $\pi$ of $\Nset_{n+jm}$ satisfying $\pi(i)-i\in\{-m,0,jm\}$ for all $i\in\Nset_{n+jm}$ that contain $k$ excedances. \end{theorem}